henriknilson/hagen/README.md

 # Static Site Generator
 ## Hagen
 We want to create a simple static-site generator, that can parse templates and text files.
-It should output a single HTML file while reading data from TXT files, and then writing that data to a HTML file.
+It should output a single HTML file while reading data from yaml files, and then writing that data to a HTML file.
 The idea is presented below.

 ## Project Structure
 ```